chrispsn/GTC_2016_Sydney/README.md

 Notes from a talk given in 2016 at Sydney's ModelOff Global Training Camp.

-Central theme: how can you automate tasks if you have a Windows machine and can use Excel/VBA, but can't:
+Central theme: how can you automate tasks if you have a Windows machine, Microsoft Office and VBA, but can't:

 - download any programs that aren't included with Windows, or
 - create new programs by compiling source code?